Writing Skills (including email) and Speaking Skills for Issuing Directives

 For example, watch how these messages change when the subject changes:

 “I need that report by the end of the day.”
 Weak, huh?
 “That report is due by the end of the day.”
 NOW you’re talking!

 “You need to pay attention during training.”
 Isn’t that terrible?
 That’s how a new supervisor at Yippee Burger would talk.
 “This training deserves your full attention.”
 Now THAT’S how a CEO would say it.

 You can see how changing the subject changes the entire message.
-Most people misplace their subjects all the time, and it diminishes their communication power.
+People without studied writing skills and studied verbal skills misplace their subjects all the time, and it diminishes their communication power.
 Don’t make that mistake.

 A DANGER PHRASE list helps you purge these from your verbal patterns.
 Here are some danger phrases for managers and supervisors: